pivotal-mea-pa/qnb-workshop/fiserv-cs-workshop/lab_pushall.en.md

 ### 5. User service
 The User service is the provides a user repository and authorization api.

-### Exercises

- - Push each of the services to the platform.
+## Summary

+You just pushed each application individually, however they are all designed to work with each other, so wouldn't it be nice to be able to deployment them all together, at the same time?

 > How could you push all the services in one go?
 > The **Cloud Foundry** manifest file allows us to [define multiple applications in a single file](http://docs.pivotal.io/pivotalcf/devguide/deploy-apps/manifest.html#multi-apps)

 Once completed, go to the URL of the Web service in your browser.

-## Summary
 Congratulations!
 You have now deployed a set of microservices to the cloud that interact with each other.